Frenning/Marionetterna/wordpress/wp-content/plugins/cogwork/readme.txt

-[cw shop] List of events/articles with booking functionality [cw calendar] Simple events and scheduled occasions [cw membership] Click to register a new membership
+[cw shop] List of events/articles with booking functionality [cw calendar] Simple events and scheduled occasions [cw membership] Click to register a new membership [cwChildPages] Output ul list with links to childpages.

 = What short codes are planned? =